Colorado Court Records

 Phone: (720) 904–7300

-State residents seeking paper copies can visit the federal bankruptcy court in Colorado.
+State residents seeking paper copies may be able to do so by visiting the federal bankruptcy court in Colorado.
 The courthouse is located at:

 721 19th St.